Britain's anti-EU party buys advert to deny racism before Europe vote

 However, comments about Romanian immigrants by Nigel Farage, UKIP’s leader, have drawn unusually fierce protests from across the political spectrum, a backlash that some commentators and rivals think could mark a turning point in the party’s fortunes.

-Citing police crime statistics involving Romanians, Farage, an admirer of former prime minister Margaret Thatcher, said in a radio interview last Friday he thought people would be concerned if their neighbors were Romanians.
+Citing police crime statistics involving Romanians, Farage, an admirer of former prime minister Margaret Thatcher, said in a radio interview last Friday he thought people would be concerned if their neighbours were Romanians.

 “I was asked if a group of Romanian men moved in next door, would you be concerned?
 And if you lived in London, I think you would be,” Farage told the LBC radio station.

-Farage, who is married to a German, was then asked what the difference would be between having Germans and Romanians as neighbors and said: “You know what the difference is.”
+Farage, who is married to a German, was then asked what the difference would be between having Germans and Romanians as neighbours and said: “You know what the difference is.”

 EU restrictions on Romanians and Bulgarians working in Britain were lifted in January.
 UKIP had warned of a big influx, citing the expected increase as an example of how Britain’s EU membership meant it had no control over intra-EU migration.